scottgriv/PRG-Personal-Repository-Guidelines/guidelines/repository_structure_guidelines.md

 > [!IMPORTANT]
 > It's important to follow your frameworks conventions and [programming style guides](https://github.com/standard/standard).

-## Images, Gifs, Videos, and Documents
+## Images, GIFs, Videos, and Documents

 > [!NOTE]
 > **OPTIONAL** files for **ALL** tiers.

-- Include repo images and gifs in a `docs/images` folder.
+- Include repo images and GIFs in a `docs/images` folder.
 - Include repo videos in a `docs/videos` folder.
 - Add important documents to the `docs` folder.
 - Add more folders as needed.